 Looking for some fun things to do in Naples?
-Italy, like much of the Mediterranean, is blessed with a wealth of things to do, thanks to a richly diverse history dating back farther than most countries.
-Nearly three thousand years old, the city of Naples is today a bustling metropolis that has maintained its ties to its history thanks to the ancient tombs, churches, catacombs, and more that are prominent throughout the city.
+Like much of the Mediterranean, Italy is blessed with a wealth of things to do, thanks to a richly diverse history dating back farther than most countries.
+Nearly three thousand years old, the city of Naples is today a bustling metropolis that has maintained its ties to its history thanks to the ancient tombs, churches, catacombs, and more prominent throughout the city.

-Its proximity to sites and places of importance make it ideally located for day trips, while the city itself has a near-endless list of things to do.
-While there’s no possible way to list them all, we’ve compiled the best things to do in Naples, to make your trip there nothing short of extraordinary.
+Its proximity to sites and places of importance makes it ideally located for day trips, while the city has a near-endless list of things to do.
+While there’s no possible way to list them all, we’ve compiled the best things to do in Naples to make your trip there nothing short of extraordinary.
 Plus, when you’re visiting somewhere renowned for the quality of its pizza, you know you’re going to have a great time.

 Best Things to do in Naples, Italy

 Visit Pompeii & Mount Vesuvius

 This is perhaps the most famous thing about Naples: its proximity to the site of the ancient volcanic disaster that buried the nearby town of Pompeii.
-Its ruins are perfectly preserved beneath the ash, and have been largely excavated by experts to reconstruct an image of what the town looked like just moments before it was struck by disaster.
+Its ruins are preserved beneath the ash and have been largely excavated by experts to reconstruct an image of what the town looked like just moments before disaster struck.

-You can also visit the site that caused the disaster: Vesuvius itself can be hiked, and you can even wander around the perimeter of the crater, with help from guides.
+You can also visit the site that caused the disaster: Vesuvius can be hiked, and you can even wander around the crater’s perimeter with help from guides.
 Walking the crater is relatively low-exertion and remains the most popular route with inexperienced hikers.

 - Location: Campania, Italy

-- Insider Tip: If you only have time for either Pompeii or Herculaneum (not both), choose Pompeii.
+- Insider Tip: If you only have time for Pompeii or Herculaneum (not both), choose Pompeii.
 There’s more to see, and it covers more area, but combined, they are too much to do in one day!